RIMESINT/dataex-client/docs/quick_start.md

 (env) $
 ```
-The env within the parenthesis means that you are now using the virtual environment.
+The env within the parenthesis is the name of the environment.
+It's apperance means that you are now inside the virtual environment.

 If you need to go back to the system context then just execute deactivate.
 ```